-Our curriculum provision is designed to meet the aspirations, interests and needs of our pupils and the developments in this area provide a broad, balanced and relevant spectrum of learning opportunities to allow students to gain the qualifications needed to progress to university, college, an apprenticeship or their chosen career.
+Our curriculum provision is designed to meet the aspirations, interests and needs of our pupils and the developments in this area provides a broad, balanced and relevant spectrum of learning opportunities to allow students to gain the qualifications needed to progress to university, college, an apprenticeship or their chosen career.
 We do this within the school ethos of RUAH, through fostering Respect, Understanding, Affection and Humour.

 Our curriculum provision is reviewed annually to inform planning and provision for subsequent years.
-Alongside the taught programmes of study for each subject area, we offer an extensive extracurricular provision that includes amongst others: drama, programming, a variety of sports, cooking, art, literacy events, gardening and various musical activities.
-In addition to this pastoral support, assemblies, and themed events deliver wider spiritual, moral and social themes including E -safety, healthy relationships, Education in Human Love, British values and careers education.
-These are mapped out across our curriculum areas to ensure continuous coverage of these vital aspects of each pupil’s development.
+Alongside the taught programmes of study for each subject area, we offer an extensive extra-curricular provision that includes amongst others: drama, programming, a variety of sports, cooking, art, literacy events, gardening and various musical activities.
+In additional to this pastoral support, assemblies, and themed events deliver wider spiritual, moral and social themes including E -safety, healthy relationships, Education in Human Love, British values and careers education.
+These are mapped out across our curriculum areas to ensure continuous coverage of these vital aspects of each pupil’s

 A detailed overview for each subject area, as well as detailed term by term breakdowns of content for each subject are published on the school website to support both students and parents in understanding the overall journey of our curriculum.